janet-dev/ci-hello-django/README.md

 A button should appear to click: _Open Preview_ or _Open Browser_.

+To run a Django app:
+`python3 manage.py runserver`

 In Codeanywhere you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

 To log into the Heroku toolbelt CLI: